Salaries in Springfield, MA

 How does the cost of living in Springfield, MA compare to the national average?

-Springfield, MA, offers a cost of living index that is lower than the nationwide average, which is set at 100.
-In this charming city, housing costs stand at 88, about 12% lower than the national average.
-This makes Springfield an attractive option for those looking to buy or rent without breaking the bank.
+Springfield, MA, offers a cost of living that is notably lower than the nationwide average, which is indexed at 100.
+Specifically, the housing index in Springfield stands at 78, indicating that housing costs are 22% lower than the national average.
+This makes Springfield an attractive option for those seeking more affordable living arrangements without sacrificing quality.
+Additionally, the groceries index at 95 suggests that food expenses are only 5% below the national average, providing a balanced budget for residents.

 Compare Salaries